Click to view this guide

 Body Types and Elements

 Ancient medical systems all work on the principle that basic elements combine to create energy.
-Whilst different systems have different names and interpretations of biological energy, they all draw on a handful of elements that are the building blocks for everything.
+Whilst different systems have different names and interpretations of biological energy, they all draw on the same handful of elements that are the building blocks for everything.

 Our modern periodic table currently consists of 118 elements (five blocks).
 In the old days, they were rationalised into five elements.
 If you’re going to look after yourself, it’s easier to get your head around five than 118.